Weber Inc.

-Weber Inc. is a publicly traded American manufacturer of charcoal, gas, and electric outdoor grills with related accessories.
-In 2004, Weber-Stephen acquired some assets of competitor Ducane at a bankruptcy sale.
+Weber Inc. is an American manufacturer of charcoal, gas, and electric outdoor grills with related accessories.
 It also owns restaurants and publishes cookbooks.

 The company was family owned until it sold a majority stake to BDT Capital Partners in 2010.
-In 2021 it became a publicly traded company.
+In 2021, it became a publicly traded company until it was taken private by BDT Capital Partners which purchased all remaining out-standing stock in 2023.

 History

-Weber-Stephen was originally incorporated on May 8, 1893 as Weber Bros.
+Weber-Stephen was originally incorporated on May 8, 1893, as Weber Bros.
 Metal Works.

 In 1951, the original round charcoal kettle grill was built by George Stephen Sr., a then part-owner of the sheet metal shop in Chicago who sought to improve on the brazier he had been using to cook with at home.
 The grill was produced using two sheet metal half-spheres normally used as parts of buoys built in his shop.
 Shortly thereafter he began selling the invention, which he called 'George's Barbecue Kettle', for which there was considerable demand.

 One of the earlier nicknames for the grill was ‘Sputnik‘.

 Because the grill became so successful after he began selling it in 1952, Stephen formed the barbecue division of the Weber Brothers factory.
 In the late 1950s, Stephen bought out the Weber Brothers factory and became the sole owner, devoting all his professional time to manufacturing and selling the Weber kettle.
 Soon thereafter, Stephen changed the company's name to Weber-Stephen Products Co.

 The Weber-Stephen company manufactures and sells outdoor electric grills, charcoal grills, gas grills, and charcoal smokers.

 Weber Grill restaurants

 In 1989, the company opened the first Weber Grill Restaurant in Wheeling, Illinois, but in spite of a remodeling in 2000, this location closed in 2010.
 As of August 2021, four additional locations are open in Lombard, Illinois (opened 1999), River North, Chicago (2002), Schaumburg, Illinois (2005), and Indianapolis (2007).

 While a majority share of Weber-Stephen Products LLC was sold to BDT Capital Partners in 2010, the acquisition did not include restaurant operations.
 While both the restaurants and outdoor cooking equipment maintain the Weber branding, two separate companies now exist.
 The restaurants remain solely owned by the Stephen family.

-On December 12, 2022, Weber announced that BDT Capital Partners purchased all of Weber's remaining stock for $3.7 billion.
+On December 12, 2022, Weber announced that BDT Capital Partners purchased all of Weber's remaining stock, representing a total enterprise value of $3.7 billion.
 Weber's stock was then suspended and then delisted on the New York Stock Exchange.